Skip to main content

 • replayability

-• “Luckily, the four playable characters have distinctive playstyles, while the relics and tarot cards we can find are great replayability boosters, bringing both positive and negative effects to each run.”
+• “Luckily, the four playable characters have distinctive playstyles while the relics and tarot cards we find greatly boost replayability, bringing positive as well as negative effects to each run.”

-• “This can be a fun few hours, but it lacks a hook for replay value, at least for myself.”
+• “This can be a fun few hours, but not many, as the game lacks a hook for replay value, at least for me.”

 • music